Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Doesn't the honey kill the bacteria though?

 A: No, it doesn’t.
-It doesn't act as an anti-bacterial in milk.
+It doesn't act as an antibacterial in milk.
 In fact it encourages the lactobacillus acidophilus to be more active than the bulgaricus and coccus.
 If you don't put honey in it, the coccus and mainly the bulgaricus will be more active.
 That’s to break down the fats and the proteins so